vahidhedayati/ajaxdependancyselection/README.md

  	g:autocomplete - Methods: Controller:autoComplete | Actions: autocomplete, autocompleteShowCollect
  	g:selectController - Methods: Controller:autoComplete | Actions: ajaxSelectControllerAction

+ # Multi dimension auto complete:
+ 	g:autoCompletePrimary  - Methods: Controller: autoCompletePrimary | Actions: autocompletePrimaryAction
+ 	g:autoCompletePrimary  - Methods: Controller: autoCompleteSecondary | Actions: autocompletePrimaryAction & autocompleteSecondaryAction

+Above example expanded means a primary is called with its action, a secondary is initially called with primary action as many times as required and ended with the last being autocompleteSecondayAction

 2. 2 domain classes that depend on each other here is an example: